sola-studio/.github/profile/README.md

 ### Interface Clarity

-Structured review of screens, content, flows, and context — mapping where users hesitate, stop, or misread.
+Structured review of screens, wording, and flows — mapping where users hesitate, stop, or misread.
 Available as a scoped UI/UX Review, or as Conversion & Accessibility Series for a single defined conversion flow, with a practical first layer of accessibility included.

 ### Web Accessibility